Our Team

 These days, Heidi is determined to teach Kempo to tiny humans.
 We call them “Little Dragons.”
 She says it’s the most fun you can have at the dojo!

-• Sensei Dylan Dixon
+Sensei Dylan Dixon

 Instructor

 Dylan Dixon’s training began years ago under the watchful eye of Sensei Amanda Kaufman, a 3rd degree black belt in Shuri Ryu Karate and Okinawan Kobodo.
-After joining Kempo Martial Arts, his training continued in earnest with Gunner Tabb, Tom Nehring, and Sensei Tim Urrutia.
+After joining Kempo Martial Arts, Dylan’s training continued in earnest with Gunner Tabb, Tom Nehring, and Sensei Tim Urrutia.

-• Sensei Charlee Quick
+Sensei Charlee Quick

 Instructor

 Sensei Charlee has a refreshing, enthusiastic style of teaching that comes from a love of Kempo and martial arts.
-Her own instructor training began more than three years ago under the guidance and influence of multiple instructors, including our head instructor Sensei Tim— all of whom have noticed her rare natural talent and knack for being a teacher.
+Her own instructor training began more than six years ago under the guidance and influence of multiple instructors, including our head instructor Sensei Tim— all of whom have noticed her rare natural talent and knack for being a teacher.
 Charlee is eager to demonstrate self-defense techniques and unique applications for basic moves— thankfully, given the speed and power of which she is capable, she hasn’t had a reason to use her abilities on anyone outside the dojo… yet.
 Trust us, we don’t advise testing her.